Dick Motta

 John Richard Motta (born September 3, 1931) is an American former basketball coach whose career in the National Basketball Association (NBA) spanned 25 years.
 Motta coached the Washington Bullets to the 1978 NBA Championship, and he won the 1971 NBA Coach of the Year Award with the Chicago Bulls.
 Motta is eighth all-time with 1,952 games as coach, while ranking 13th in wins and fourth in losses; he has the most wins of eligible coaches not currently inducted into the Basketball Hall of Fame.
 In 25 seasons as a coach, he reached the postseason fourteen times.

 Known as a strict disciplinarian with high expectations for his players, Motta developed a reputation for putting together well-conditioned, tough, physical teams.
-He was known for his eccentric personality and fiery temper, which included infamously throwing his jacket at a referee, kicking a basketball into the stands and throwing a dollar bill onto the court and demanding it to play after a GM traded one of his players for cash considerations.
+He was known for his eccentric personality and fiery temper, which included throwing his jacket at a referee, kicking a basketball into the stands and throwing a dollar bill onto the court and demanding it to play after a GM traded one of his players for cash considerations.
 He retired from coaching in 1997 and ran a bed and breakfast with his wife in Bear Lake, Idaho.

-Early life
+Early life and college

 John Richard Motta was born on September 3, 1931, in Midvale, Utah.
 He attended Jordan High School in Sandy, Utah, where he excelled in basketball.

-College career

 Motta attended Utah State University in Logan, Utah.
+He initially majored in agriculture before switching his major to physical education in his sophomore year.

 Coaching career

+Motta taught seventh grade and coached for a few years at the junior high school before being drafted in the Air Force, reaching the rank of Lieutenant.
+He returned in 1957 to the town and became the head coach of the high school.
+At a parents night, he had members of the basketball team and their parents sign a paper that laid out the expectations Motta had for the parents.
+On New Year's Day of his first season, upon seeing three of his players hung over from drinking the night before, Motta immediately cut them from the team; he did not budge even over the objections of the town.

-Motta started coaching at Grace High School in Grace, Idaho, where he taught seventh grade and coached for two years before being drafted in the armed services, then returned.
-He once said in an interview that winning the state championship (AA) at Grace in 1959 was his greatest thrill as a coach, even topping the NBA championship he won two decades later.
+The team went 10-6 in his first season and he took the failure to make the state tournament personally.
+The 1958 team went 24-4 and the 1959 team went 25-2 on their way to the state tournament, which culminated in the Idaho Class (AA) championship in 1959; on the roster for the title was Phil Johnson, who became an NBA head coach.
+As late as 2026, Motta stated in an interview that winning the state championship was his greatest thrill as a coach, even topping the NBA championship he won two decades later.